kp-muszynski/RTV-web-scraping/README.md

 ![res2](Screens/resutls_2.PNG)

-As mentioned before, email with a summary is also sent.
+As mentioned before, email with a summary is also sent to the user.

 ![res3](Screens/email.PNG)